 Why is self-care something you should prepare for during pregnancy?

 The newborn days are a blur for most new parents.
 Self-care will feel like a buzzword from a past life, and it’s unlikely you’ll have the headspace to contemplate what that would even mean, all while getting to know your baby and finding your new rhythm.
-Your child is your new number one priority, and everything else seems less important.
+Your child is your new number-one priority, and everything else seems less important.

-However, with all the love and energy that bringing up a baby takes, you must carve out some small and precious moments to restore your own energy levels.
+However, with all the love and energy that bringing up a baby takes, you must carve out some small and precious moments to restore your energy levels.
 You and your baby will benefit from how it can boost your mood.

 The early days are a whirlwind of working out what your baby needs, so we suggest adding some simple self-care moments into your day while still pregnant.
-If you add in these practices before birth, they will become habits that are much easier to keep going once the baby arrives.
+If you add these practices before birth, they will become habits that are much easier to keep going once the baby arrives.

-Self-care rituals for pregnancy + postpartum
+Seven self-care rituals for pregnancy and postpartum

-Create a sanctuary.
-Having a space in your home where you feel safe and relaxing can really help you feel grounded and can be a spot for meditation or unwinding.
-Make it a cozy nook, with all the Hygge vibes, and think about soft lighting, natural light, and green plants.
+Having a space in your home where you feel safe and relaxed can help you feel grounded and be a spot for meditation or unwinding.
+Make it a cozy nook with all the Hygge vibes, and think about soft lighting, natural light, and green plants.

-You could use an app that sends you a daily affirmation or find inspiration from Pinterest (check out pip’s daily mantra board for inspiration).
-Perhaps you find one that resonates with you and then saves it as your phone backdrop.
-Something simple, reassuring, and uplifting to get you through every day.
+You could use an app that sends you a daily affirmation or find inspiration from Pinterest.
+Perhaps you find one that resonates with you and then saves it as your phone backdrop—something simple, reassuring, and uplifting to get you through every day.

-Actually get ready for the day.
 If Covid-19 has taught us anything, it is the power that getting prepared for the day can have on your self-esteem.
 Throwing a baby into the mix takes it to the next level.

 It’s not selfish to want to feel confident and happy, and although your getting-ready routine will be a lot quicker, it will still boost your confidence.

-Schedule some beauty appointments while you’re pregnant for the postpartum period.
-Getting your hair cut and colored before the baby arrives is a lovely way to feel pampered and prepared, but it shouldn’t stop once you’re a new mama.
+Do this while you’re pregnant for your postpartum.
+Getting your hair cut and colored before the baby arrives is a lovely way to feel pampered and prepared, but it shouldn’t stop once you’re a new mom.

-We’d recommend booking a hair appointment for the second month after the baby is born in advance.
-It will be something fun to look forward to and make you feel more like your ‘old self.’
+We recommend booking a hair appointment for the second month after the baby is born.
+It will be fun to look forward to and make you feel more like your ‘old self.’

-Stay hydrated.
-Get in the habit of having a water bottle with you at all times.
-It’s easy to get dehydrated when making a baby and just as easy when you’re breastfeeding or nursing.
+Get in the habit of having a water bottle with you always.
+It’s easy to get dehydrated when making a baby and just as easy when breastfeeding or nursing.

-Tips for postpartum hair + skincare
+Tips for postpartum hair and skincare

 All pregnancy stages are different for everyone; you can’t anticipate how your hair and skin will change, so start being extra careful with your beauty routine during pregnancy to give yourself the best possible postpartum hair and skin.

 Read next: Your Postpartum Hormone Timeline

-Avoid brushing your hair when it’s wet (and definitely use a gentle comb or tangle teaser) and try to resist pulling your hair back too tightly.
-This will help get your hair in the best condition for once the baby arrives and for a few months after when you might experience postpartum hair loss.
+Avoid brushing your hair when wet (and use a gentle comb or tangle teaser), and try to resist pulling your hair back too tightly.
+This will help get your hair in the best condition once the baby arrives and for a few months after when you might experience postpartum hair loss.

 A clean scalp and face will make it easier for your hair to hair, and your skin will more likely be blemish-free.
 Try combining a weekly scalp cleansing scrub and hair mask with an exfoliating cleanser and face mask.
-Intensive treatments can be a quick and instant way to add a hit of hydration.
+Intensive treatments can be a quick and instant way to add hydration.

-Eating lots of fresh protein, oily fish or nuts, fruit, and vegetables (especially those with iron), as well as yogurts and milk, will ensure you’re getting all the nutrients you need.
+Eating lots of fresh protein, oily fish or nuts, fruit, and vegetables (especially those with iron), as well as yogurts and milk, will ensure you get all the nutrients you need.

-With hair care especially, since it takes so long for the results to be visible compared to skincare, it’s easy to give up or try something new before you’re able to see whether it is working for you.
-After about three to four months, you should start to see baby hair re-growth through.
-Stay patient!
+With hair care especially, since it takes so long for the results to be visible compared to skincare, it’s easy to give up or try something new before you can see whether it is working for you.
+After about three to four months, you should start seeing baby hair re-growth.